cirla/nesdev/_drafts/hello-world.md

 PPU_ADDRESS = 0x21;
 PPU_ADDRESS = 0xca;
 for ( i = 0; i < sizeof(TEXT); ++i ) {
-    PPU_DATA = TEXT[i];
+    PPU_DATA = (uint8_t) TEXT[i];
 }
 {% endhighlight %}

 Looking at the [PPU memory map](http://wiki.nesdev.com/w/index.php/PPU_memory_map), you'll see that the address we're writing to is located in the `0x2000`-`0x23FF` range designated for Nametable 0.
 A [nametable](http://wiki.nesdev.com/w/index.php/PPU_nametables) is a 1 KiB chunk of memory that represents the background.
 There are four such nametables addressable by the PPU and we can switch between them using a flag in `PPU_CTRL` (our startup code initialized this to Nametable 0).
-You may have noticed that there are four 1 KiB nametables but only 2 KiB of VRAM; two of them are just mirrors of the other two (whether mirroring is horizontal or vertical can be configured, though it doesn't really matter until we get to scrolling backgrounds) unless additional VRAM is provided on the cartridge.
+You may have noticed that there are four 1 KiB nametables but only 2 KiB of VRAM; two of them are just mirrors of the other two (whether mirroring is horizontal or vertical can be configured; we'll look at this when we get to scrolling backgrounds) unless additional VRAM is provided on the cartridge.

 **TODO: image of nametables laid out in VRAM**